 - Revenue share and royalties include licensing fees paid for streaming music or other content to Pandora's subscribers and listeners as a well as revenue share paid to third party ad servers.
 Pandora makes payments to third party ad servers for the period the advertising impressions are delivered or click-through actions occur, and accordingly, Pandora records this as a cost of service in the related period.
-Revenue share and royalties increased 20% and 1% during the years ended December 31, 2021 and 2020, respectively, as compared to the corresponding periods in the prior year.
-The 2021 increase was primarily due to higher royalty rates associated with owned and operated revenue as well as higher AdsWizz revenue, the inclusion of Stitcher for a full year and the growth in other off-platform revenue.
-The 2020 increase was attributable to the inclusion of Stitcher, partially offset by lower listening hours and the expiration during 2019 of certain minimum guarantees in direct license agreements with record labels. - Programming and content includes costs to produce live listener events and promote content.
-Programming and content increased 59% and 71% during the years ended December 31, 2021 and 2020, respectively, as compared to the corresponding periods in the prior year.
-The 2021 increase was primarily attributable to additional live events in 2021, higher license costs and personnel-related costs driven by the inclusion of Stitcher for a full year.
-The 2020 increase was primarily due to increases in personnel related and content costs. - Customer service and billing includes transaction fees on subscription purchases through mobile app stores and bad debt expense.
-Customer service and billing decreased 1% and increased 2% during the years ended December 31, 2021 and 2020, respectively, as compared to the corresponding periods in the prior year.
-The 2021 decrease was primarily driven by lower bad debt expense, partially offset by higher transaction fees.
-The 2020 increase was primarily driven by higher bad debt expense, partially offset by lower transaction fees. - Other includes costs associated with content streaming, maintaining Pandora's streaming radio and on-demand subscription services and creating and serving advertisements through third party ad servers.
-Other costs increased 10% and decreased 9% during the years ended December 31, 2021 and 2020, respectively, as compared to the corresponding periods in the prior year.
+Revenue share and royalties increased 10% and 20% during the years ended December 31, 2022 and 2021, respectively, as compared to the corresponding periods in the prior year.
+The 2022 increase was primarily due to costs related to the acquisition of rights to sell advertising in certain podcasts.
+The 2021 increase was primarily due to higher royalty rates associated with owned and operated revenue as well as higher AdsWizz revenue, the inclusion of Stitcher for a full year and the growth in other off-platform revenue. - Programming and content includes costs to produce live listener events and promote content.
+Programming and content increased 22% and 59% during the years ended December 31, 2022 and 2021, respectively, as compared to the corresponding periods in the prior year.
+The 2022 increase was primarily attributable to higher personnel-related costs.
+The 2021 increase was primarily attributable to additional live events in 2021, higher license costs and personnel-related costs driven by the inclusion of Stitcher for a full year. - Customer service and billing includes transaction fees on subscription purchases through mobile app stores and bad debt expense.
+Customer service and billing decreased 5% and 1% during the years ended December 31, 2022 and 2021, respectively, as compared to the corresponding periods in the prior year.
+The 2022 decrease was primarily driven by lower transaction fees.
+The 2021 decrease was primarily driven by lower bad debt expense, partially offset by higher transaction fees. - Other includes costs associated with content streaming, maintaining Pandora's streaming radio and on-demand subscription services and creating and serving advertisements through third party ad servers.
+Other costs decreased 4% and increased 10% during the years ended December 31, 2022 and 2021, respectively, as compared to the corresponding periods in the prior year.
+The 2022 decrease was primarily driven by lower personnel-related costs.
 The 2021 increase was primarily driven by higher streaming costs.
-The 2020 decrease was primarily driven by lower streaming costs due to lower listener hours and lower personnel related costs.

 Subscriber acquisition costs are costs associated with Sirius XM's satellite radio and include hardware subsidies paid to radio manufacturers, distributors and automakers, subsidies paid for chipsets and certain other components used in manufacturing radios; device royalties for certain radios and chipsets; product warranty obligations; and freight.
 The majority of subscriber acquisition costs are incurred and expensed in advance of acquiring a subscriber.
-For the years ended December 31, 2021 and 2020, subscriber acquisition costs decreased 10% and 15%, respectively, as compared to the corresponding periods in the prior year.
+For the years ended December 31, 2022 and 2021, subscriber acquisition costs increased 8% and decreased 10%, respectively, as compared to the corresponding periods in the prior year.
+The 2022 increase was primarily driven by OEM installations, which grew 10% from 2021.
 The 2021 decrease was driven by lower subsidies from contract improvements with certain automakers as well as lower costs resulting from the semiconductor supply shortages during 2021, partially offset by slightly higher OEM installations.
-The 2020 decrease was driven by a decline in OEM installations as a result of the COVID-19 pandemic as well as lower hardware subsidiaries as certain subsidy rates decreased.